IBM-Blueprints/darkvision-blueprint/README.md

 To use this Blueprint from your local workstation, you'll first need to download [Terraform](htp://terraform.io) and be sure you've read the [Terraform Getting Started Guide](https://www.terraform.io/intro/getting-started/install.html).

-You can see the infrastructure that this Blueprint will create by using this repository as a [Terraform module](https://www.terraform.io/intro/getting-started/modules.html), writing the necessary configuration and supplying the necessary variables, then running `terraform plan`.
+You can see the infrastructure that this Blueprint will create by using this repository as a [Terraform module](https://www.terraform.io/intro/getting-started/modules.html), writing the necessary configuration and supplying the necessary variables, then running `terraform plan`, and if you are satisfied with what Terraform will do then finally run a `terraform apply` to create the stack in your Bluemix account.

 1. Configure the [Terraform Bluemix Provider](https://www.terraform.io/docs/providers/softlayer/index.html).
 2. Configure the module: